MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-landing-zone.md

 ![Data Landing Zone Ingest and Processing](./images/automatedingestprocessing.png)

-Figure 4: Data Landing Zone Ingest and Processing
+*Figure 3: Data Landing Zone Ingest and Processing*

 The ingestion framework engine should copy data through the layers of the data lake service from source to raw to enriched.